ItsTristan/ExpenseMaster/README.md

 **A signed, compiled .apk file is available in the /bin/ folder as ExpenseMaster.apk.**

 This project was built in Eclipse Luna, compliant with JDK 1.8, and targets the Android SDK Level 17 (Android 4.2.2).
 See **Requirements** above for information about libraries and components that might not be included in the repository.

+## Documentation
+A demo video and a basic UML diagram is available in the /docs/ directory.
+All other docs are currently in the source code itself.

 ## License
 Please see the file called LICENSE.